Wire Ring Making With Eva Sherman: 5 Tips for Making Stylish Wire Rings and More

 I love antiquing, junking, estate sale shopping, treasure hunting in stores and in nature.
 In doing so, I seem to discover an endless supply of things that I think would make a great ring–vintage beads, buttons, coins or tokens, shells, orphan earrings, seed pods, Roman glass, beach glass, and more.
 What I don’t have, however, is the big box of cash it would take to buy enough silver to make all those rings!
 Not to mention the time to make them all.
 Fortunately there’s a quicker, easier, and more affordable way to make rings with just about any found object: wire.

-If you've got some wire, you can make rings!
+If you’ve got some wire, you can make rings!
 Quick, affordable rings to showcase all those found objects and treasured bits that you think would be just right for jewelry.
-And even if you don't have the same found-object "problem" I have, you can make stylish rings using wire alone.
-Our new 13 Rings with Eva Sherman Using Wire Coiling, Wire Bezeling, and Organic Wire Techniques video workshop shows how to make more than a dozen different ring designs using wire alone or wire with crystals or beads and more.
+And even if you don’t have the same found-object “problem” I have, you can make stylish rings using wire alone.
+Our video 13 Rings with Eva Sherman Using Wire Coiling, Wire Bezeling, and Organic Wire Techniques shows how to make more than a dozen different rings using wire alone or wire with crystals or beads and more.

-Here are just five of the many handy jewelry-making tips I gathered from just watching parts of Eva's video.
+Here are just five of the many handy jewelry-making tips I gathered from just watching parts of Eva’s wire rings video.
 Number five is my favorite–who knew?

 1. When annealing wire, look for a dull red.
 You don’t want to get to a cherry-red state when annealing, because at that point, the metal is starting to melt.
 This can quickly lead to ruin if you’re not careful, especially when working with silver.
 If you have trouble seeing the shades of red in the hot metal, dim the lights.

 2. Be sure to dry metal jewelry projects-in-progress after quenching or pickling and before using them with your steel tools to prevent rust.
 Rust on your tools (and on your projects, when it transfers over to them) can be a bigger nuisance than you might think.